Christmas with The Chipmunks

 Christmas with The Chipmunks is the name given to four different Christmas music albums by Alvin and the Chipmunks.
 These albums were released individually in 1962, 1963, 2007 and 2008.

 Volume 1

 Christmas with The Chipmunks was released in 1962 and contains 12 tracks.
-The album peaked at #33 on Billboards Best Best For Christmas album chart on December 25, 1965.
+The album peaked at #33 on Billboards Best Best For Christmas album chart on December 25, 1965 and #81 on the all-around charts.
 The tracks from this and its follow-up album, Christmas with The Chipmunks Vol. 2 have been in continuous circulation since their original releases; however, at some point since the late 1980s, Volume 2's cover has been given to Volume 1 and vice versa, with the volume number and track listing staying the same.
 Both albums have been combined and reissued several times since their original release, making the songs the most well known in the Chipmunk canon.
 The most current version available is a 2012 re-release Chipmunks Christmas.